ASSIGNMENT – “THIS” (TEAMS-OF-TWO)

 - You may incorporate digital sensors to aid in functional requirements i.e. buttons

 - The things’ output must follow your design objectives and intentions

 - You must use the Arduino to process your data input to output

 - You may keep the circuit on a breadboard as long as it can be incorporated neatly

 - Bring it to class for a live demo on the due date

 DELIVERABLES ON GITHUB

-A high level description of the design and concept of your object
+- A high level description of the design and concept of your thing, including all references

-Photos & videos of your object in action
+- Photos & Videos of your thing in action

-Each team member must provide a written evaluation of what tasks the other team member participated in – with regards to Assignment One.
+- Each team member must provide a written evaluation of the tasks the other team member participated in, in ASSIGNMENT – “THIS”